kwarunek/aiounittest/README.rst

 futurized
 ----------

-Helper that wraps given object in the asyncio's :samp:`Future`.
+This helper wraps given object in the asyncio's :code:`Future`.
 It can be used to mock coroutines.
-Wrap any kind of object with it and pass to :samp:`unittest.mock.Mock`'s (MagicMock as well) :samp:`return_value` or :samp:`side_effect`.
-If the object is an :samp:`Exception` (or a sublcass), futurized will treat that accordingly and exception will be raise upon await.
+Wrap any kind of object with it and pass to :code:`unittest.mock.Mock`'s (MagicMock as well) :code:`return_value` or :code:`side_effect`.
+If the object is an :code:`Exception` (or a sublcass), futurized will treat that accordingly and exception will be raise upon await.

 .. code-block:: python